-SOLARWATT, the leading German manufacturer of private photovoltaic systems, closed the first quarter with the strongest result in company history.
+SOLARWATT, one of the leading German manufacturers of private photovoltaic systems, closed the first quarter with the strongest result in company history.
 From January to March 2020, the Dresden-based company increased sales by 60 percent compared to the same period last year.
 Incoming orders in the first quarter of the year increased by more than 140 percent year-over-year.
 The company further expanded its double-digit market share for solar panels.

 Some hope in times of Corona

 For SOLARWATT Managing Director, Detlef Neuhaus, the figures are a positive signal for the market and stability in times of Corona.
 "Despite all the difficulties from the spread of Covid-19 we were able to close the first quarter well above our expectations – thanks especially to the great commitment and flexibility of all employees", he explains.
 "We are in a very fortuitous position and well equipped for the future."

 Even if the photovoltaic industry has not been completely upended by the Corona crisis to date, it is threatened by the German government's climate policy course.
 Instead of supporting this industry as a pillar of economic stability, politicians are postponing essential decisions and putting an entire sector under pressure.
 One example of this is the looming 52-gigawatt solar cap.
 But issues such as the Barometer reports and the symmetrical market premium model also play a role.

 "I can only continue to urge the government not to put off already agreed upon climate protection measures indefinitely, even in Corona times.
 Right now it would be a crucial signal of support for an industry which employs 100,000 people.
 We’re not asking for any rescue packages from the politicians, only for promises to be kept," Detlef Neuhaus said.